We have all been there after a phone upgrade: left with our old phone that still works perfectly well but is going to be consigned to a drawer.

 You can set which locations you’d like your items to display, but bear in mind it’s quite like Gumtree in that pick up upon purchase is usually necessary for your buyer.
 And remember to be cautious about who you sell to!

 Now a staple of the British high street, CeX has been about for around ten years and is a good place to sell your phone.
-Buying is done online, but it’s actually easiest to sell your phone in store.
+You can buy or sell devices online, but it’s actually often easiest to sell your phone in store.

-You can swap your old phone for cash or for in store credit, the latter being a higher number.
+You can swap your old phone for cash or for in store credit, the latter being worth more.
 You can sell online like you might with Music Magpie by sending it off, but you’ll get cold hard cash simply by popping into a store.
 There’s probably one near you.